Apaq/appkit-site/src/docs/introduction/faq.md

 Stencil was originally built for Ionic, and in our experience we’ve found TypeScript to be a valuable tool for maintaining a large codebase across multiple teams.

-### What dependencies does the Stencil runtime have?
+### What dependencies does the AppKit have?

 None.
-The code generated by Stencil does not rely on Stencil, but rather it generates highly-optimized, framework-free, stand-alone code which runs natively in the browser.

-### What dependencies does the Stencil compiler have?

-TypeScript.
-That’s it.

-### Can data be passed to Web Components?
+### Can data be passed to Apps?

 Just like any other DOM element in a webpage, any data in the form of arrays, objects, strings and numbers can be passed to element properties.
 Stencil is designed from the ground up to ensure this capability stays unlocked for application developers.

 One misconception that falsely claims only strings can be passed to custom elements comes from React’s version of VDom.
 Out of the box, React can only pass strings and numbers to components and it cannot listen to custom events.
 With Stencil, the components appear as though they are React components and all properties get passed correctly including functions, objects, and arrays.
 The bindings also account for custom events by creating a prop called “on<EventName>”.
 These allow React developers to interact with the Web Components as though they are React components.

+### Can the Apps retrieve data in a standardized manner?

-### What technology is Stencil built with?
+### What technology is AppKit built with?

-The Stencil compiler is built with TypeScript and is [distributed on npm](https://www.npmjs.com/package/@stencil/core).
-Its distribution includes types, making it easier for developers to use Stencil APIs.
+The AppKit library is built with TypeScript and is [distributed on npm](https://www.npmjs.com/package/@appkit/core).
+Its distribution includes types, making it easier for developers to use AppKit APIs.

 ## Capabilities

-### Where can Stencil components be used?
+### Where can Apps built with AppKit be used?

 One great advantage of using Web Components is that your component library will work across all projects, not just desktop web apps.